IbrahimHosseini/IbrahimHosseini/README.md

 ### Hi there 👋

-I'm Ibrahim with over 6 years of experience as a software developer in designing and developing Rich User Interface applications, integrating with various Databases and Client-Server applications in iPhone application development using Swift.
-I am able to write efficient and reliable code by applying clean code guidelines.
-Excellent communication, organizational skills, attention to detail, and the ability to meet tight deadlines.
-I am looking for a place full of energy and I am eager to learn new things.
+I'm Ibrahim with Over 6 years of experience as an iOS development in designing and developing using Swift and experienced in UIKit and familiar with SwiftUI.
+I can write efficient and reliable code by applying clean code and architecture guidelines.
+Excellent communication, and a sharp eye for detail, and the ability to meet tight deadlines.
+Likewise, desire to learn about the business side.
+I have experience with scrum/agile-based projects.
+I am looking for a place full of energy and eager to learn new stuff.

 <!--